jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Like Julius Caesar demonstrated, the difference between technological ages is huge.
 A fundamental new technology is an entirely new stage of evolution, with a totally different list of traits in the hands of its people.
 There is no biological difference between peoples in different ages, but their levers of power certainly are different.
 Going from one chapter to another, like from Bronze to Iron, requires re-inventing and re-learning everything: transportion, agriculture, war, healthcare, music, self-defense, medicine, and everything else that makes up a civilization.

-As we already discusssed, biological evolution is slow but involuntary, and thus the biological game of chutes and ladders never stops.
+As we already discusssed, biological evolution is slow but involuntary, and thus the biological game of evolution never stops.

 Technological evolution isn't so certain.

 The Germans didn't enter into the Classic Age for hundreds of more years after seeing Caesar's bridge.
 The Romans themselves stalled their advancement and were invaded and colonized by those very same Germans.
 Advancing a civilization requires leaving the old one behind, which for many nations is so hard, it never happens.

 A big reason for this is the loyalty stories foster in humanity.
-Stories are meant to pass-on knowledge to aid everyone's continuous evolution, but they often become ways to keep humanity from evolving.
-Stories used to pass-on the hard-won lessons transform into stories to antagonize anyone playing the game of evolution.
+Stories are meant to pass-on knowledge to aid everyone's continuous evolution, but they often become ways to keep people from evolving by creating bullshit reasons why they aren't allowed to.

 America won the Industrial Age.
 It did so with a mixture of hardwork, ingenuity, and injustice.
 And, in 1970, America invented the personal computer and the internet.
-This is the technology of the future, but we are not yet in the Internet Age, for the same reasons seeing the bridge didn't upgrade the Germans all those years ago.
+This is the technology of the future, but we are not yet in the Internet Age for the same reasons seeing or using the bridge didn't upgrade the Germans all those years ago.

-Evolving our society to the possibilities of modern technology requires a new game of technological evolution.
-Instead of playing, our society is stuck in the Industrial Age while trying to find someone to blame for the social, economic, and political problems that inevitable get worse when any creature stops playing the game of evolution and walk in circles in a death spiral.
+Evolving our society to the possibilities of modern technology requires conquering a new chapter in the story of technological evolution.
+Instead of playing the game, our society is stuck in the Industrial Age while trying to find someone to blame for the social, economic, and political problems that inevitable get worse when any creature stops playing the game of evolution and walk in circles in a death spiral.

 <Flipper1970 />

-_Not evolving to the Internet Age is like walking in a death spiral._
+_A death spiral._

 ## Building the Bridge

 Once you realize humans must evolve like any other creature but can't evolve biologically, this new philosophy falls into place: technological evolution is the plot of human existence.
 But the storytelling that connects us to good tools also keeps us loyal to old ones.
 Therefore, we're often masked from the fact that constant technological evolution is our pathway to success.

-Conservative and Progressive techniques, tools, and philosophy started before evolution was discovered and researched.
-When humans first used evolution to understand politics, it resulted in racism and sexism because those losers thought we were biological beings.
-We are not.
-After we invented fire and tools, we became biological vessels for technological evolution.

 Techvolution is the first political philosophy written after evolution is a well-researched fact.
-It validates everyone's frontline pain above any ideology, boss, teacher, or pundit who has the incentive to delay adopting a new tool for their personal gain.
+It validates everyone's frontline pain above any ideology, boss, teacher, or pundit who has the incentive to delay adopting a new tool for their (short-sighted) personal gain.

 We have biology that says survive at all costs, but we prosper via technology that lives according to its own Life cycle.
 There are thus many stepmothers and polar bears in our body politic.

-Because their way of life is based around industrial technology like broadcast radio and television, school libraries and lecture halls, transportation by car or truck, suburban housing, and so on down the mass-marketing list.
+These antagonists way of life is based on industrial age technology like broadcast radio and television, school libraries and lecture halls, transportation by car or truck, suburban housing, and so on down the mass-marketing list.
 All these one-size-fits-all adaptations are past their shelf-life and are no longer levers of power empowering users to climb ladders in the game of evolution.

 So we don't climb the ladder to the Internet Age.

 Instead, we continue industrializing society with too many large roads, cars, homes, planes, televisions, one-time-use products, and other mass-produced industrial goods.
 Regular people are left being Cinderella locked in the attic, wanting a better Life without the know-how to get it.
 Without the power of evolution in their minds, they must tell stories within either Conservative or Progressive ideology to justify why they should get priority access to the dwindling carcass of the Industrial Age.

 - Hi, I'm a Progressive Activist.
 My creativity imagined the Industrial Age policies and tools that spread unimaginable wealth to humankind.
 After the Industrial Age ended in 1969, I kept selling those same tools and policies; now they're totally bizarre.
 That's why my art films, marketing campaigns, and protests are a terrible return on investment.
 I used easy credit and cheap labor to sustain my adaptations since the 1970s, but they're both running out.
 To hide my ineffectiveness, I've been using a justice-loving public philosophy that because my, or someone else, parents and grandparents were abused and disadvantaged, I should still get the money I need to pay my mortgage and grocery bills.
-By the way, Fascist Conservatives are greedy and evil.
+By the way, Fascist Liberty Conservatives are greedy and evil.
 They deserve nothing!

 - Hi, I'm a Conservative Businessman.
 My industriousness built the Industria Age's companies, tools, and wealth for mankind.
 After the Industrial Age ended in 1969, I kept selling the same tools and companies using flashy spectacle.
 American homes, vehicles, and televisions are now enormous!
 They do the same functions, though, so we had to use easy credit and cheap labor to pay for it all, and now it's running out.
 To hide my ineffectiveness, I've been using a liberty-loving public philosophy.
 Because my parents or grandparents were intelligent and hard-working, I should still get the money to pay my mortgage and grocery bills.
-By the way, Socialist Progressives are lazy and evil.
+By the way, Socialist Woke Progressives are lazy and evil.
 They deserve nothing!

 - I don't like politics.
 But as the cost of living rates go up, I'm looking for answers.
 I'm starting to think `insert name here` people are terrible, so I'm joining `insert name here.` My true concern is that the technology that underpins my job is becoming obsolete, which sucks because while I love Netflix, I was planning on working at Blockbuster forever.